 NASA also uses hydrogen to fuel its booster rockets.
-They actually use liquid hydrogen for this.
+They use liquid hydrogen for this.

 Hydrogen batteries can fuel portable devices.
-Unlike regular batteries, a hydrogen one can continue to deliver energy as long as there is a constant input of hydrogen fuel.
+Unlike regular batteries, hydrogen can continue to deliver energy as long as there is a constant input of hydrogen fuel.

 Hydrogen batteries can power all sorts of devices from hearing aids to laptops to cameras and cell phones.